SEAL: Steerable Reasoning Calibration of Large Language Models for Free: Experiments

 \subsubsection{Baseline and Evaluation Metrics.}

 We compare \OURS\ with another training-free method, namely logits penalty~\cite{wang2025thoughts}.
 Following their setup, we reduce the logits of tokens associated with characteristic reflection or transition words, such as ‘wait’ and ‘alternatively.’
 The adjustment values were selected from \{-1, -3, -10, -20\}, with -3 generally yielding the best results.
 For each task, we report both the average accuracy and token count across the test set to assess the effectiveness and efficiency of \OURS.
+To ensure reproducibility, we use greedy search during decoding.
+Results using sampling are additionally reported in the appendix ~\ref{app:sampling}.